 Supporting Business Case

-I’m not saying that mobile apps are comeplelely useless, a mobile app is a great investment as long as there is a business case or need for having one.
-I use the app my bank offers to deposit cheques, make mobile payments, manage my accounts and investments all the time.
-A banking app makes sense because people use it all the time, and it provies more security than a mobile site.
-A cellphone carrier’s app makes sense because it allows users to login with the information on their devices without having to enter their credentials.
-For a franchised business, an app can quickly show the nearest location without needing access to Internet.
-If your business can benefit from having a mobile app, definitely go for it, but for most small businesses, there just isn’t a point of having one.
+A mobile app could be a great investment if there is a business case for having one.
+I use my bank’s mobile app to deposit cheques, make payments and manage my accounts all the time.
+A banking app makes sense because people use it daily.
+In addition, there is a security benefit in having access to a phone’s fingerprint or facial recognition sensor.
+A phone carrier’s app also makes sense because it allows users to authenticate with the information on their devices without needing passwords.
+For a franchised business, an app can quickly show the nearest location without needing access to the Internet.
+If your business can benefit from having a mobile app, definitely go for it.
+However, for most small businesses, the costs associated with developing and maintaining an app outweighs the benefits.

-Well, not always, but for the most part.
-First, I think it is a scam when an agency tries to sell something that a client does not need and cannot benefit from.
-Second, most agencies don’t actually develop mobile apps themselves.
-What they do is that they pay a 3rd party company to wrap a native app around their client’s mobile site, which means user experience are the same between the two platforms.
-So what’s the point of having an app at all?
+I think it’s a gimmick when agencies try to sell something their clients don’t need or can’t benefit from.
+Also, most agencies don’t actually develop mobile apps themselves; they pay a 3rd party company to wrap a native app around their client’s mobile site.
+The result is an app that provides a similar user experience as the mobile site, so what’s the point?